Home for Global Students

 iQ Alice House, Oxford

-iQ Alice House is a quality University of Oxford student housing catering primarily to students requiring central convenience.
+iQ Alice House is a quality University of Oxford student property catering primarily to students requiring central convenience.

 • Location: It is located on St Clements Street, Oxford OX4 1GG, United Kingdom.
 Positioned in the city core, it provides a relaxed environment with immediate access to everything you need.

 • Commute: It is around 6 minutes on foot to the central academic areas in the University of Oxford.
-And it is about a 15-minute walk from the city centre.
+It is about a 15-minute walk from the city centre.

-• Room Types: iQ Alice House provides well-furnished studios, which is perfect for students who want a quiet and private living space.
+• Room Types: iQ Alice House provides well-furnished studios, which are perfect for students who want a quiet and private living space.

 • Common Amenities: Students have access to a laundry room, free WiFi, regular social activities, and a key access system, making it perfect for both privacy and socialising.

-• Rent: It costs around £375 per week.
-Water, electricity, heating, internet, and contents insurance are all included in the rent of iQ Alice House.
+• Rent: iQ Alice House is an all-inclusive property starting at around £341 per week, which covers water, electricity, heating, internet, and contents insurance.
 It helps students save about £100 to £260 per month on bills.

 The Mews, Oxford

-• Location: The student housing is situated on Glanville Road, Oxford OX4 2SY, United Kingdom.
+• Location: The Mews is situated on Glanville Road, Oxford OX4 2SY, United Kingdom.
 Cowley serves as a primary off-campus residential hub for students, offering a highly practical lifestyle supported by large retail parks and frequent bus routes.

 • Commute: The University of Oxford is only a 7-minute bike ride away, offering a very convenient daily commute for students.